duhrer/duhrer.github.io/_posts/projects/2025-02-07-pebble-watch-face-with-a-capital-c.md

 access to [the graphical
 context](https://developer.rebble.io/developer.pebble.com/docs/c/Graphics/Graphics_Context/index.html),
 which is probably what they used to imitate the HTML Canvas in Rocky.js.
 Thankfully, you can access a few more functions on the C side.
+The `update_pie` function is called whenever the layer is marked as "dirty", which I do as part of the window load to ensure that something is drawn on startup.
+I also registered a `tick_handler` function that flags the layer as "dirty" every second (since I'm displaying a second hand and need to update that often).

-For the text, I started out using text layers, but wasn't overly happy with the compositing options and also didn't want to have to import/convert a large enough font to fille the screen.
+For the text, I started out using text layers, but wasn't overly happy with the compositing options and also didn't want to have to import/convert a large enough font to file the screen.
 I figured if I made my own images, I would [have more options for compositing them](https://developer.rebble.io/developer.pebble.com/docs/c/Graphics/Graphics_Types/index.html#GCompOp).